JeseData/GU_trading_bot/README.md

 To use:

 You need to at least have Node.js installed. (https://nodejs.org/en).
+Version 18 works for me.

 Clone the repository.